Gridstone/RxStore/README.md

 ####Observing data

 Another handy trick is to observe a store change over time.
 Calling `store.asObservable()` will give you an rx `Observable`.
-This `Observable` will immediately deliver the current value of the store on subscription, and will then deliver updated values if changes occur in `onNext()`. `onCompleted()` will only be called if the store is deleted.
+This `Observable` will immediately deliver deliver updated values if changes occur in `onNext()`. `onCompleted()` will only be called if the store is deleted.

 Kotlin
 ------